maynardj20/VaccineFinderMA/README.md

 ## Acknowledgements

-The code in this repo is a modified version of the code found here [CapitalRegionVaccine](https://github.com/CapitalRegionVaccine/CapitalRegionVaccine)
+The code in this repo is a forked version of the code found here [VaccineFinderMA](https://github.com/JimmyAstle/VaccineFinderMA), which is based on [CapitalRegionVaccine](https://github.com/CapitalRegionVaccine/CapitalRegionVaccine)

 ## 📄 License